Providing free legal information and representation to the low income community since 1969.

 (Also note the special provisions for revoking a mutual or joint will discussed above)

-b.
-Divorce or ending a relationship now automatically revokes gifts to ex-spouses or former adult independent partners if the parties were divorced or became adult interdependent partners after February 1, 2012.
+a.
+A married couple becomes divorced or ending a relationship now automatically revokes gifts to ex-spouses or former adult independent partners if the parties were divorced or became adult interdependent partners after February 1, 2012 (Wills and Succession Act s.25).

-If the beginning or breakdown of the marriage/relationship occurred prior to February 1, 2012, you should consult the Wills and Intestate Succession Act to see how the old rules apply.
+If the beginning or breakdown of the marriage/relationship occurred prior to February 1, 2012, you should consult the Wills and Intestate Succession Acts to see how the old rules apply.

 A testator must have the mental capacity to make a will.
 This means the testator must understand: